Xchg0x5f375d/coppeliasim/README.md

-# CoppeliaSim Introduction to Autonomous Systems Course
+# Autonomous Robotics Control & Simulation

+## CoppeliaSim Implementation Framework

 This repository contains different robotics exercises implemented in CoppeliaSim (formerly V-REP).
 Each exercise is maintained in a separate file for better organization and clarity.